mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

     Clarified that all parts of listable options such as readPreferenceTags are ignored if they are also present in options to the MongoClient constructor.

+    Clarified which host names to use for SRV and TXT DNS queries.

 2017-11-01 — 1.1.4
     Clarified that individual TXT records can have multiple strings.